 Lastly, dental bridges don’t do anything to stimulate your jawbone.
 This means it’s likely your gums will recede in the area of the missing tooth causing a gap underneath your bridge.

 While dental bridges aren’t the perfect solution for every patient, they do a great job at replacing missing teeth in the right support.
-To find out if you’re a good candidate in Clayton, please call (314) 678-7876 today for an appointment at our office in Clayton.
+To find out if you’re a good candidate in St. Louis, please call (314) 678-7876 today for an appointment.

-Dental bridges at Smile On Dental Studio in Clayton are the perfect option to replace your missing teeth.
+Dental bridges at Smile On Dental Studio in St. Louis are the perfect option to replace your missing teeth.
 They are secured in place and look completely natural to give you a confident and functional smile.